Introduction to Acting

 R. Ullom

-This course explores the many developments in playwriting, design, acting, and theater architecture across the world.
+This course explores the foundations of theater in Western civilization, beginning with Greece and then charting and analyzing the developments in playwriting, design, acting and theater architecture.
 Students read a wide variety of plays in order to obtain a comprehensive understanding of the history of the art form, but also learn how theater has played an integral societal function as a medium of political, economic, and cultural commentary.
-Development of Theater II not only explores the development of theatrical conventions in Spain, England, Italy, France and other European countries that lead to the creation of modern drama, but the course also offers an in-depth look at the history and conventions of theater in India, Korea, China, and Japan.
-Offered as THTR 326, WLIT 361, and THTR 426.
+Development of Theater I explores developments from Aeschylus to the English Renaissance.
+Offered for undergraduates as THTR 325 and WLIT 360.
+Students who have taken THTR 228/WLIT 228 are not allowed to enroll in this course.
+Offered as THTR 325, WLIT 360, and THTR 425.

 D. Vegh